 Targeted email automation

-The main method of nurturing is through email marketing.
+The main method of nurturing is through email marketing tasks.
 This does come with its risks and challenges to navigate.
 However, with the right automation in play, the process can be seamless and far better received than uninformed manual messaging.

 As marketing automation is based on data, it can be hyper-focused and intentional.
 This means your email messaging can arrive in your lead’s inbox at key moments in their journey, rather than being limited to a standard time delay.
 Every lead is different, with their own goals and habits so, building a generic email sequence for all your leads is not going to resonate individually, and may hinder your results.